Nicer error reporting

 }

-This, however changes the return type our function needs.
-Indeed, there was something hidden in our examples all this time: The function signature this code lives in.
+However, this changes the return type in our function.
+There was something hidden in our examples all this time: The function signature this code lives in.
 And in this last example with return, it becomes important.
 Here’s the full example:

 fn main() -> Result<(), Box<dyn std::error::Error>> {